 This process was designed with backwards compatibility to email binding.
 Here is the process applied to new account creations and to accounts logging in after the configuration:

-Note: Existing accounts will not update until they log in to the server.
+Existing accounts won’t update until they log in to the server.

 Can SAML via Microsoft ADFS be configured with Integrated Windows Authentication (IWA)?¶